Simon Coveney removed from Belfast venue during security alert

 "That it has been disrupted in such an aggressive way is appalling".

-A large crowd, including a number of politicians, were at the event.
+A large crowd, including a number of politicians, were at the event, which was organised by the John and Pat Hume Foundation.

+The Houben Centre is located at the interface of the Ardoyne and Shankill - it operates as a cross-community centre and also the parish centre for the Holy Cross church.